 Think of your monthly cycle as a detailed, 4-part mission run by your body.
 It all starts when you hit puberty!

-The Starting Line: Your cycle officially begins on the very first day of your period (the first day you see blood) and ends the day before your next period starts.
+The Starting Line: Your cycle officially begins on the very first day of your period ( or the first day you any discolored liquids or clots) and ends the day before your next period starts.

 How it Happens: If the launched egg (from Ovulation) meets a sperm, they combine, and a pregnancy starts!